ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D2.1** RPP MUST provide operations to check, create, read, update, transfer, renew and delete domain name objects as defined in [@!RFC5731].

+**D2.2** When creating or renewing a domain object, RPP MUST allow a client to specify a registration period.
+The protocol MUST provide a mechanism for the server to confirm the resulting registration expiration date in the response.

 <!-- already adding RGP here although we need to confirm this with Tiger team !-->
-**D2.2** RPP MUST support the Domain Registry Grace Period Mapping as defined by [@!RFC3915], the restore report MAY be ignored or included in the initial restore request, making this a 1-step process vs the 2-step process in EPP.
+**D2.3** RPP MUST support the Domain Registry Grace Period Mapping as defined by [@!RFC3915], the restore report MAY be ignored or included in the initial restore request, making this a 1-step process vs the 2-step process in EPP.

-**D2.3** RPP MAY support searching and listing domains filtered by name (exact/prefix), and sponsoring client.
+**D2.4** RPP MAY support searching and listing domains filtered by name (exact/prefix), and sponsoring client.

-**D2.4** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a domain object; servers MUST enforce authorisation.
+**D2.5** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a domain object; servers MUST enforce authorisation.

-**D2.5** RPP MUST prevent creation of duplicate domain objects within a registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.
+**D2.6** RPP MUST prevent creation of duplicate domain objects within a registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.

+**D2.7** The transfer of a domain object MUST also result in the transfer of any subordinate host objects (ns.foo.example when foo.example is transferred).

+**D2.8** The RPP domain transfer operation MUST allow for an implicit renewal.
+If a transfer results in an extension of the registration period, the response to the successful transfer MUST include the new expiration date of the domain object.

 ### Data Representation